YaserJaradeh/JarvisQA/README.md

 To run the docker image: `docker run --name jarvis jarvis`

 Then just call the python file that you want executed e.g. `python file.py`

+### Normal setup
+You only need to have Pythoin 3.6 and install all the requirement packages via:

+`pip install -r requirements.txt`

+and then just run the script that you need `python file.py`